selfrefactor/rambda/docs/README.md

 <details>
 <summary>
-  Click to see the full list of 67 Ramda methods not implemented in Rambda
+  Click to see the full list of 0 Ramda methods not implemented in Rambda and their status.
 </summary>

-- __
-- construct
-- constructN
 - dissocPath
 - dropRepeatsBy
 - empty